shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 </template>
 ```

 We're done!
-Your app should now have a much better appearance.
+Our app should now have a much better appearance.

 ![completed app](../../../.gitbook/assets/quadratic-voting-complete.png)